How Long Does A Giraffe Live

 Trends and Latest Developments

 Conservation organizations are also working to address threats to giraffe populations, such as habitat loss and poaching.
-These efforts include establishing protected areas, working with local communities to promote sustainable land use practices, and combating illegal wildlife trade.
+Worth adding: these efforts include establishing protected areas, working with local communities to promote sustainable land use practices, and combating illegal wildlife trade.
 Additionally, there is increasing emphasis on improving giraffe welfare in captivity, with zoos and wildlife parks implementing enrichment programs to enhance the physical and psychological well-being of their animals.

 Tips and Expert Advice